 The Federal Salary Council's deliberations and recommendations have had an important and constructive influence on the findings and recommendations of the Pay Agent.
-The Council's recommendations appear in Appendix I. We have adopted all of the Council's recommendations.
-The members of the Federal Salary Council are:
+The Council's recommendations appear in Appendix I. The members of the Federal Salary Council are: